byterubpay/byterub-site/_posts/2018-04-09-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-04-09.md

 **\<suraeNoether>** UkoeHB: the maximum anonymity set is trivial: keep churning forever and don't stop
 **\<suraeNoether>** who knows if that'll happen any time soon, though
 **\<gingeropolous>** ok, so in the absence of mathemagic , is there a proposal for a fixed ringsize for v8 fork?
-**\<suraeNoether>** there are more clever statistical tricks that could be used to link monero transactions, though, this is simply an eyeball metric
+**\<suraeNoether>** there are more clever statistical tricks that could be used to link byterub transactions, though, this is simply an eyeball metric
 **\<UkoeHB>** maybe: 'makes a churner indistinguishable from most unrelated people'?
 **\<suraeNoether>** gingeropolous: to fix ring size? i always advocate it. a formal proposal? not really, not yet
 **\<suraeNoether>** UkoeHB: well, i don't necessarily think that's a good description either. i said what I meant: if you churn this amount, the attacker is more likely to see a decoy poison output appear in the transaction history before the true spender. whether that translates into indistinguishability from an innocent spender is a very different animal...